ricardojudo/bpmn-poc/README.md

-Proof of concept about bpmn node module
+Proof of concept about bpmn node module.
+Based on https://github.com/bpmn-io/bpmn-js-examples/tree/master/modeler with some changes

 # bpmn-js Modeler Example